live-clones/lintian/doc/lintian.rst

 Lintian supports a number of command line options, which are documented in the manpage of lintian(1).
-Some of the options may appear in the lintianrc file (without the leading dashes) in Lintian 2.5.1 (or newer).
+Some of the options may appear in the lintianrc file without leading dashes.

 .. _section-2.3: